skewbmaster/SADXILTimer/README.md

 # SADXILTimer
-An External IL timer for Sonic Adventure DX
+An External IL timer for Sonic Adventure DX.
+Primarily created for Gamma IL timing but may be used for any character.